guppy57/SideChat/tasks/tasks-prd-sidechat-llm-sidebar.md

 - [ ] 5.0 Integrate LLM providers and API services
   - [ ] 5.1 Create KeychainManager for secure API key storage
+  - [ ] 5.2 Implement message streaming using URLSession.shared.bytes (infrastructure for all services)
-  - [ ] 5.2 Implement OpenAIService using URLSession with streaming
+  - [ ] 5.3 Implement OpenAIService using URLSession with streaming
-  - [ ] 5.3 Implement AnthropicService with SSE parsing
+  - [ ] 5.4 Implement AnthropicService with SSE parsing
-  - [ ] 5.4 Implement GoogleAIService with consistent message building
+  - [ ] 5.5 Implement GoogleAIService with consistent message building
-  - [ ] 5.5 Implement LocalModelService for local model integration
+  - [ ] 5.6 Implement LocalModelService for local model integration
-  - [ ] 5.6 Add image input support for compatible providers
+  - [ ] 5.7 Add image input support for compatible providers
-  - [ ] 5.7 Implement error handling and user-friendly messages
+  - [ ] 5.8 Implement error handling and user-friendly messages
-  - [ ] 5.8 Add API rate limiting and timeout handling
+  - [ ] 5.9 Add API rate limiting and timeout handling
-  - [ ] 5.9 Implement automatic chat title generation
+  - [ ] 5.10 Implement automatic chat title generation
-  - [ ] 5.10 Add LLM provider factory and selection logic
+  - [ ] 5.11 Add LLM provider factory and selection logic
-  - [ ] 5.11 Add API key validation and testing
+  - [ ] 5.12 Add API key validation and testing
-  - [ ] 5.12 Create comprehensive unit tests for all services
+  - [ ] 5.13 Create comprehensive unit tests for all services
-  - [ ] 5.13 Add network connectivity checks
+  - [ ] 5.14 Add network connectivity checks
-  - [ ] 5.14 Implement conversation context management
+  - [ ] 5.15 Implement conversation context management
-  - [ ] 5.15 Add token counting and usage tracking
+  - [ ] 5.16 Add token counting and usage tracking
-  - [ ] 5.16 Add a copy to clipboard button underneath the chats for LLMs and for the chats the user sends
+  - [ ] 5.17 Add a copy to clipboard button underneath the chats for LLMs and for the chats the user sends
-  - [ ] 5.17 Add a retry button to retry the LLM-api request for LLM produced chats
+  - [ ] 5.18 Add a retry button to retry the LLM-api request for LLM produced chats

 - [ ] 6.0 Create settings and customization features
   - [ ] 6.1 Create SettingsView with tabbed interface